-Northeastern offers countless opportunities for students to engage in process of discovery with over 30 interdisciplinary research centers and more than 600 full-time faculty collaborating on basic and applied research in the United States and around the globe.
+Northeastern offers countless opportunities for students to with over 30 interdisciplinary research centers and more than 600 full-time faculty collaborating on basic and applied research in the United States and around the globe.

 Criminal Justice Opportunities for Graduate and Undergraduate Students